A Safe Gentle Space for Healing Bodies &

 Massoga® is a deeply restful blend of restorative / Yin-inspired shapes and nurturing massage-style touch, offered while you remain fully clothed and supported by props.

-This trauma-sensitive stream of Massoga® is created especially for people living with the effects of:
+This trauma-aware stream of Massoga® is created especially for people living with the effects of:

 -